clarelgibson/automate-the-boring-stuff/README.md

-# automate-the-boring-stuff
+# Automate The Boring Stuff
-Notes and code from Al Sweigart's Automate The Boring Stuff course
+Notes and code from Al Sweigart's Automate The Boring Stuff course.